Thirteen vehicles stalling

 “I was driving home last week in my 04 Prius, watching the mpg reading creep up to 48.0 when I stopped at a stop sign.
 Immediately after starting up, my dashboard lit up with multiple failure warnings, including “VSC”, the red triangle around an exclamation point, a yellow circle with an exclamation point, etc. The car continued forward, but just on battery power.
 Since I was only 2 miles from home, I decided to continue, and made it into my driveway by coasting the last 1/2 mile.”

 “The car then stopped and would not move forward.
-I turned it off and read some of the manual.
-After a few minutes, I pressed the “ON” button and this time the gas engine started, although the mass of warning lights stayed on.
+I turned it off and read some of the manuals.
+After a few minutes, I pressed the “ON” button, and this time the gas engine started, although the mass of warning lights stayed on.
 I got the car into the garage, where I left it running to charge the battery (garage door open of course).
 While I called Toyota, the car stopped.”

 “After having it towed on a flatbed to Toyota the next day, the car was fixed by reprogramming the ECM (engine control module).
 So far there is no explanation from Toyota for the failure, I’m trying to work my way up to someone who knows something about the computers.
 My confidence in this car and Toyota was badly shaken by this incident.”